interactive-matter/TMC26XStepper/README.rst

 * The stall guard readout in red.

-* The current the motor is currently runnning at in yellow.
+* The current the motor is currently running at in yellow.
 This is an important value if you are configuring the cool step configuration.

 *The description for the cool step config is currently missing*